EsraaSaad298/devloot_task/README.md

-# The Following is a mock-up application from Tindr designed for animation and knowledge testing! :)
+# The Following is a mock-up application from Tinder designed for animation and knowledge testing! :)